-specifies a mappable java data type. for the mapping of the java data types to sql data types, see sql-datatype.
+Specifies a mappable Java data type.
+For the mapping of the Java data types to SQL data types, see sqldatatype.

-• library schema-name.]library-name
+• library [[catalog-name.]schema-name.]library-name

-specifies the ansi logical name of a library containing the spj method. if you do not fully qualify the library name, trafodion sql qualifies it according to the schema of the current session.
+specifies the ANSI logical name of a library containing the SPJ method.
+If you do not fully qualify the library name, then Trafodion qualifies it according to the schema of the current session.